ACEsuit/mace-foundations/README.md

 ## Training scripts

 We provide training scripts for the models in this repository.
-The latest training command line is found in [`mace_mp_0/2024-01-07-mace-128-L2.sh`](mace_mp_0/2024-01-07-mace-128-L2.sh).
+For MP-0 models, see the following [folder](https://github.com/ACEsuit/mace-foundations/tree/main/mace_mp_0a).

 ## Training data

-The MPtrj dataset used to train the model is available at [training-data](https://github.com/ACEsuit/mace-mp/releases/download/mace_mp_0/training_data.zip).
+The MPtrj dataset used to train the MP-0 model is available at [training-data](https://github.com/ACEsuit/mace-mp/releases/download/mace_mp_0/training_data.zip).
 Please cite the following paper if you use the dataset.

 ```bib
 @article{deng2023chgnet,